fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Gary Taubes, [Why Nutrition is So Confusing](https://search-proquest-com.libproxy.unm.edu/docview/1496257577/fulltext/61D8DF94940D48FBPQ/1?accountid=14613).

 {% include alert.html class='danger' title='Reading reflection' text="
 No groups for this week.
 Everyone will post a 'standard' reading reflection (as described on the [reading reflections](reading-reflections) page), addressing the following: How much do you agree or disagree with this article?
+How much much do you think knowledge of nutrition contribute individual dietary choices??
 Feel free to draw personal experiences, whatever you've read about diet/nutrition, other courses, etc.
 "%}